 - Make sure swords and other accessories are made of cardboard or other flexible materials.

-- Mark costumes and accessories with reflective tape and provide flashlights.
+- Choose costumes that are bright and reflective, or mark costumes and accessories with reflective tape and provide flashlights.

 According to Safe Kids Worldwide, children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
 Children younger than 12 years old should always be accompanied by an adult.
 Children should also be careful when crossing the street, and only cross at corners.